juliusbierk/imagetune/README.md

 result = preprocessing(im)
 ```

-The script depends on parameters, `sigma=10` for Gaussian filtering and `thres_val=0.1` for the thresholding.
+The script depends on parameters `sigma=10` for Gaussian filtering and `thres_val=0.1` for the thresholding.
-In order to tune these live, simply wrap those functions in `tune`:
+In order to tune these live, simply wrap those functions in `tune` and launch `tuneui`:

 ```diff
 from skimage.filters import gaussian